grantlouisales/SeniorProjectSRS/README.md

 <br>

-# 2. Requirements <a name="2.1-requirements" />
+# 2.1 Requirements <a name="2.1-requirements" />
 The requirements will be what the QA campaign service must include.
-This section will have the details for the service regarding the functions of the service, the performance of the service, the databases used for the service, and the system requirements for the service.
+This section will have the details for the service regarding the functions of the service, the performance of the service, the database actions used for the service, and the system requirements for the service.

 <br>